 i.
 Employees; Prohibition Against Employees Engaging in Gaming.
 Any and all persons who operate or conduct or assist in operating or conducting any Games of Chance hereunder shall be employees of the Gaming Enterprise and shall wear legible identification tags, issued by the Commission, showing their names and photographs, and the name of the Gaming Enterprise.
-No employee of the Gaming Enterprise, the Commission, or the Manager may participate in Games of Chance conducted by the Gaming Enterprise or win any prize or thing of value from the Gaming Enterprise during his or her employment and for a period of ninety (90) days after the termination of such employment. j.
-Qualifications for Employment.
-Employees of the Gaming Enterprise shall be of good moral character, shall not have been convicted of any felony or gaming offense, and, as a condition of their contract of employment, shall agree to any lawful means of testing for truthfulness, including but not limited to polygraph testing, at any time and without prior notice, concerning the handling, collection, and/or disbursement of Gross Receipts.
-No person shall be employed by the Gaming Enterprise or the Manager whose prior activities, criminal record (if any), reputation, habits or associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance any danger of unsuitable, unfair, or illegal practices, methods, or activities in the Gaming Operation of the Gaming Enterprise or the carrying on of any business or financial arrangements incidental thereto.
+No employee of the Gaming Enterprise, the Commission, or the Manager may participate in Games of Chance conducted by the Gaming Enterprise or win any prize or thing of value from the Gaming Enterprise during his or her employment and for a period of ninety (90) days after the termination of such employment.

-k.
+of good moral character, shall not have been convicted of any felony or gaming offense, and, as a condition of their contract of employment, shall agree to any lawful means of testing for truthfulness, including but not limited to polygraph testing, at any time and without prior notice, concerning the handling, collection, and/or disbursement of Gross Receipts.
+No person shall be employed by the Gaming Enterprise or the Manager whose prior activities, criminal record (if any), reputation, habits or associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance any danger of unsuitable, unfair, or illegal practices, methods, or activities in the Gaming Operation of the k.
 Preference in Employment.
 Members of the Pueblo of Tesuque and their spouses and children shall receive preference in employment and advancement if they meet the qualifications for employment with the Gaming Enterprise and the Manager.
-If there are not qualified persons from among the Members of the Pueblo of Tesuque and their spouses and children to fill any available positions, the Gaming Enterprise shall hire such qualified persons as are available, but it shall give preference to qualified members of other Indian tribes.
+If there are not qualified persons from among the Members of the Pueblo of Tesuque and their spouses and children to fill any available positions, the